 - Continued alcohol use.
 Your risk of variceal bleeding is far greater if you continue to drink than if you stop, especially if your disease is alcohol related.

 The most serious complication of esophageal varices is bleeding.
 Once you've had a bleeding episode, your risk of another bleeding episode greatly increases.
 If you lose enough blood, you can go into shock, which can lead to death.

 Currently, no treatment can prevent the development of esophageal varices in people with cirrhosis.
 While beta blocker drugs are effective in preventing bleeding in many people who have esophageal varices, they don't prevent esophageal varices from forming.

-If you've been diagnosed with liver disease, ask your doctor about strategies to avoid liver disease complications.
+If you've been diagnosed with liver disease, ask your health care provider about strategies to avoid liver disease complications.
 To keep your liver healthy:

 - Don't drink alcohol.
 People with liver disease are often advised to stop drinking alcohol, since the liver processes alcohol.
 Drinking alcohol may stress an already vulnerable liver.